 Alessandro Cortini is an Italian musician, composer, producer, engineer, and in our eyes, a skilled archivist of sound.
 With a truly innovative approach to writing, Cortini carefully searches through the expansive vaults of his personal recordings to find archived sounds and elements with which to compose.
 He looks to musical creations, both past, and present, and incorporates nuggets of these recordings into new, seamlessly blending works of art.
 For Alessandro Cortini, time possesses an almost mystic capacity for vitalising the sounds he captures in the studio.
 “When I press record it’s like I’m recording an emotional musical statement,” he intimates, “and it could become the album, or it could just stay on my hard drive and bake for another ten years until I feel like it reflects something I can identify with.”

 This process of research, rediscovery, and reinvention, was first introduced on his last solo album, and first for Mute, VOLUME MASSIMO (2019).
 The artwork for his new, forthcoming album titled SCURO CHIARO, was shot by Emilie Elizabeth and is an extension of the thematic bridge between the two works.
 While SCURO CHIARO – recorded at the same time as VOLUME MASSIMO – shares some themes with that album, you can be assured that this new eight-track collection is a standout release in its own right.
-Due out on June 11th, 2021 SCURO CHIARO will be Cortini’s third release on Mute and will be available digitally and on vinyl and CD.
+Out on June 11th, 2021 SCURO CHIARO is Cortini’s third release on Mute and is available digitally and on vinyl and CD.

 Though SCURO CHIARO presents both bewilderment and vulnerability with its sombre hues and pulsing, synthetic surfaces, it comes from a place that delights in the affirmation of life’s constant variations.
 For Cortini, this is best captured in ‘CHIAROSCURO’, a track whose waning hook draws us into a sublime eruption of near-dissonant guitar.
 “It represents the record, where I was and where I am emotionally,” he reveals.
 “It’s to do with the conscious decision about trying to be positive, of striving for happiness while accepting the fact that happiness is not all positive.”
 Directed by Marco Ciceri, the track’s video features CGI by Ciceri and Axel Schoterman.